Envirometrix/PredictiveSoilMapping/01-Introduction.md

 alert them to the presence, and the magnitude, of spatial variation that is not predictable.
-In cases where the local spatial variation is not predictable (or mappable) the best estimate for any property of interest is the mean value for that local area or spatial entity.
+In cases where the local spatial variation is not predictable (or mappable) the best estimate for any property of interest is the mean value for that local area or spatial entity (hence not a map).

 ### Traditional (conventional) soil mapping {#conventional-mapping}